• Skip to primary navigation

 Black Bean Mango Salad Vegan Gluten-Free Plant-Based

-Unlike most of the recipes you’ll find here this recipe is for a single serving.
-Sure my kids would love most of the things in this salad but if your kids are like my kids they don’t want it all mixed together.
-Today, I’m telling the kids to get back.
-This one is all mine.
+Unlike most of the recipes you’ll find here on My Plant Based Family, this recipe is for a single serving.
+My kids would love most of the things in this salad, but if your kids are like mine, they don’t want it all mixed together.
+So this salad is just for me.

 Black Bean Mango Salad Vegan Gluten-Free